 How to use FWHM (Full Width Half Maximum)

 FWHM is a precision focusing aid feature included with BackyardEOS.
 It is found within the ‘frame and focus’ tab at the top left of the screen.
 This function associates a value on the star you have selected in a target window.
 Using the live view mode within BackyardEOS will show you a real-time image of a bright star in your field of view.

 “Full-Width Half Maximum is the width of a star’s image at half its peak.
 Focus is achieved when you get the lowest value for the same star over time, indicating a tighter star.
 BackyardEOS implements FWHM by calculating the standard deviation (the square root of the variance) of all pixel values in a very small selected area.”

 Remember to use the same camera settings as discussed earlier while performing this task.
 Manual Mode, Bulb Shutter Speed, High ISO, and Pre-Focus.

-First, make sure the Live view button is pressed in the lower right-hand side of the BackyardEOS interface.
-If your camera settings are correct, and your focus is close, you should see a number of stars on screen.
+First, make sure the Live View button is pressed on the lower right-hand side of the BackyardEOS interface.
+If your camera settings are correct, and your focus is close, you should see a number of stars on the screen.

 Once you have reached the lowest number possible for that star, go ahead and lock your focus into position using the lock screw on your telescope.